dotnet/runtime/Documentation/performance/JitOptimizerTodoAssessment.md

 ### Loop Optimizations

-We haven't been targeting benchmarks that spend a lot of time doing compuations in an inner loop.
+We haven't been targeting benchmarks that spend a lot of time doing computations in an inner loop.
 Pursuing loop optimizations for the peanut butter effect would seem odd.
 So this simply hasn't bubbled up in priority yet, though it's bound to eventually.
 Obvious candidates include [IV widening](https://github.com/dotnet/coreclr/issues/9179),